The Complete Guide to 4K Streaming in Australia

 The most popular apps for smart TVs are those for streaming services.
 This is because it’s easy to just sit back and load up the app for your favourite service and start watching.

-But smart TV support for each streaming service varies, so if you’re watching a lot of it, the better option is to buy a dedicated streaming device like Telstra TV or Apple TV or get a low-cost device called a Chromecast so you can send streaming TV to your screen from a phone or tablet app.
+But smart TV support for each streaming service varies, so if you’re watching a lot of it, the better option is to buy a dedicated streaming device like Fetch TV or Apple TV or get a low-cost device called a Chromecast so you can send streaming TV to your screen from a phone or tablet app.

 How do you Stream from an iPad, iPhone, or Android Phone to a TV?